 Bukit Timah Nature Reserve – Route To The Summit

 The initial part of the hike can be daunting especially for folks who are new to hiking or seldom do walks.
-You should pace yourself, stop and rest by the side as you slowly make your way up the steep slope.
-This is probably the toughest part of the hike up.
+You should pace yourself and make sure you have a water bottle, stop and rest by the side as you slowly make your way up the steep slope.
+This is probably the toughest part of the hike up so do not forget to drink clean filtered water when you have the chance.
 Once through, you will be rewarded with a more gentle path up.